I'm a 28 year old Brooklynite, born again Berliner and recently converted Austinite.

 I received my bachelors in Advertising and Marketing Communication in NYC many moons ago, however my true passion lies within design and photography.
 In 2012 I moved to Berlin to be a freelance designer and photographer and to discover Europe.
 In 2014 I relocated back to Brooklyn, where I was happily living as a graphic designer, part-time photographer, amateur chef and full time head-to-toes-in-love aunt.
 However, in August (2014) I moved down to the Lone Star State to sell my soul to this food truck empire, do marketing for an urban design firm, and to chillax in a swimming hole.
-In 2016, I decided to approach a new phase in my life and further evolve my user experience design skills.
+In 2016, I made a switch into user experience design and now I work for a wonderful innovation tank called T3.
 My favorite book, The Little Prince, is originally written in French, though I first read it in German.

 I strictly eat unhealthy foods.
 I'm asian, a woman, and a good driver.